Della Hadley

-Della M. Hadley (born January 27, 1929) is an American politician who served as a Missouri state representative.
+Della May Hadley (January 27, 1929 – March 18, 2026) was an American politician who served as a Missouri state representative.

+Life and career

+Hadley was born in Lawrence, Kansas, on January 27, 1929.
 She was educated at Lawrence public schools, the University of Kansas, and Purdue University, earning a degree in Political Science.
-She married Stephen D. Hadley in 1948 in Lawrence, Kansas, with whom she had four children.
-They lived in Kansas City, Missouri from 1951 until 1986 when they moved back to the Lawrence area.
-Mr. Hadley, a mechanical engineer and a European theater World War II Army veteran, died on February 22, 1990, in Lawrence, Kansas.

-Hadley was elected to the Kansas City School Board in 1973 (or 1972?).
+She was elected to the Kansas City School Board in 1970.
 As a member, she was the lead plaintiff in Hadley v.
-Junior College District of Metropolitan Kansas City, 397 U.S. 50 (1970), a one man-one vote case that was taken to the Supreme Court of the United States.
+Junior College District of Metropolitan Kansas City, 397 U.S. 50 (1970), a one-man-one-vote case that was taken to the Supreme Court of the United States.

-In 1974, 1976 and 1978 she was elected to the Missouri House of Representatives, serving 6 years total.
-One of her goals there was to get Missouri to ratify the Equal Rights Amendment to the U.S. Constitution.
+In 1974, 1976 and 1978, she was elected to the Missouri House of Representatives, serving 6 years total.
+One of her goals was to get Missouri to ratify the Equal Rights Amendment to the U.S. Constitution.

+In 1948, she married Stephen D. Hadley in Lawrence, Kansas, with whom she had four children.
+They lived in Kansas City, Missouri from 1951 until 1984, when they moved back to the Lawrence area.
+Stephen Hadley, a mechanical engineer and a European theater World War II Army veteran, died in Lawrence on February 22, 1990.
+Della Hadley died in Lawrence on March 18, 2026, at the age of 97.